amphi-ai/amphi-etl/USING_GIT_AND_GITHUB.md

 5. Do your modifications and build the projet following BUILDING.md

-6. Once the project is built and you're good, you will have to commit (i.e. validate your change in the Git meaning).
-For that use the command (m is for the message)
+6. Once the project is built and you're good, you will have to commit (i.e. validate your change in the Git meaning). go the top of folder (id amphi-etl, not amphi-etl-amphi-etl with the cd command) For that use the command (m is for the message)
 ```bash
 git commit -m "Comment on your commit"